 Routine medical care for women taking the oral contraceptive pill includes annual check-ups with a doctor or nurse.
-During these check-ups, blood pressure and weight are normally measured and a cervical smear will be carried out, if it is due.
+During these check-ups, blood pressure and weight are normally measured, and you will be advised when your cervical smear is due.

 Risks associated with contraceptive pills

 An oral contraceptive pill is, for most women, a simple convenient and effective way to prevent pregnancy and control periods.
 As with any medication, there are potential side effects, some of which could be serious.
 Large numbers of women take contraceptive pills and there are numerous studies looking at the long-term risks.
 There is a slightly increased risk of breast cancer in women taking the combined contraceptive pill compared to those not taking it.
 After 10 years of not taking it your risk is no longer increased.
 Being overweight or smoking however carry a much higher risk of breast cancer than taking the pill.
 There may also be an increased risk of cervical cancer but more information is needed to look at the evidence for this.
 The risk of ovarian and womb cancer is decreased in those women taking the combined pill.
 Taking the progesterone only pill could increase your risk of ovarian and cervical cancer but more research is needed to confirm this.

 Regular pill checks are in addition to any reviews which may be required for symptoms such as irregular bleeding, infections, and symptoms which may be related to taking the pill.
 These might include skin problems, weight gain, bloating and headaches.

 Face-to-face pill checks with a doctor or nurse are important and should not be skipped by women using online services.